UHI information line 0845 272 3600

 External scholarships and financial support may be available.
 Contact Perth College UHI for more information.

-You will be equipped to pursue or further develop a career in a number of different spheres in mountain management, such as:
+On successful completion of the MSc Sustainable Mountain Development, you will be equipped to pursue or further develop a career in a number of different spheres in mountain management, such as:

 You can use the above QR code to connect directly to the course details.